takuya-motoshima/google-map-extension/README.md

 [Changelog](./CHANGELOG.md)

-The latest update added a method to return the latitude and longitude of the current position in the utility class.
+The latest update adds a method to toggle the display of markers.

 ## Examples